 UM Upper Chesapeake Health is a Lung Cancer Alliance Screening Center of Excellence.

 University of Maryland Upper Chesapeake Health (UM UCH) offers a reduced-dose lung cancer screening program that evaluates those considered at high risk for developing lung cancer from smoking.
 A study by the National Cancer Institute and the National Lung Screening Trial found that reduced-dose screening CT scans can decrease the number of deaths from lung cancer by 20%.

-What are the components this scan?: The non-invasive scan is performed by a radiology technologist and takes less than 15 minutes to complete.
+What are the components of this scan?: The non-invasive scan is performed by a radiology technologist and takes less than 15 minutes to complete.
 No blood work or intravenous (IV) contrast is needed.
 A physician referral is required.